 Sensitivity to light and sound is rare with tension or sinus type headaches, but more common in migraine sufferers2

 To learn more about the connection between head and neck injuries and migraines and other headaches download our complimentary e-book Natural and Drug-Free Ways to End Your Migraines below.

-In Calgary, there is a way to achieve relief of your headaches without treatments that merely address the symptoms.
+In Calgary, there is a way to achieve relief of your headaches that addresses the symptoms.
 Upper cervical chiropractor Dr. Jean-Paul Bohemier focuses on restoring the normal, proper alignment of the top two vertebrae in the neck, the Atlas (C1) and the Axis (C2).
 These two bones form the protective mechanism around the brainstem, which has a profound impact on nervous system function.
 Since migraines and other headache types can be classified as neurovascular (concerning the nerves and blood supply), regaining proper function through normal biomechanics in the upper cervical spine can contribute to relief for many sufferers.